 Click on «Validate», click Next, then choose the name of the address book and click Next again:

 When you are finished, CardBook synchronizes your address books.
-You can always trigger a synchronisation manually by clicking «Synchronize» in the top left corner of CardBook:
+You can always trigger a synchroniZation manually by clicking «Synchronize» in the top left corner of CardBook:

 The old method: Manually subscribing to calendars